-He is currently a student in the Master of Fine Arts in Documentary Media program at Ryerson University.
-He has also taken classes at the Center for Documentary Studies at Duke University.
-Danny also holds a bachelor’s degree from Denison University, Master of Divinity from Naropa University, and doctorate from University of the West.
+Danny is currently a student in the Master of Fine Arts in Documentary Media program at Ryerson University.
+He has also taken classes at the Center for Documentary Studies at Duke University, and holds a bachelor’s degree from Denison University, a Master of Divinity from Naropa University, and a doctorate from University of the West.
 He previously served as an associate professor and department chair at University of the West, and as adjunct faculty for both Hartford Seminary and Antioch Education Abroad’s Buddhist Studies program in Bodh Gaya, India.

 Danny’s video essays have been featured by The AV Club, Gizmodo, Boing Boing, No Film School, io9, Films for Action, One Perfect Shot, Filmscalpel, Movies.com, Film School Rejects, and Vimeo Staff Picks.
-His writing has appeared in outlets that include AlterNet, Bright Lights Film Journal, Nonfics, the Journal of Religion & Film, Religion Dispatches, Lion’s Roar, Patheos, Buddhadharma: The Practitioner’s Quarterly, and Tricycle: The Buddhist Review.
-He has also co-edited one book and contributed chapters to two others.
-In addition, Danny has commented on news stories and other topics for CNN, the Religion News Service, E!
+His writing has appeared in outlets that include AlterNet, Bright Lights Film Journal, Nonfics, and Political Animal Magazine.
+In addition, he has co-edited one book and contributed chapters to two others.
+In addition, he has commented on news stories and other topics for CNN, the Religion News Service, E!
 Entertainment Television, and Fandor Keyframe.

 Watch Danny’s conversation with Academy Award-winning actor and activist Jeff Bridges (The Big Lebowski, Tron, True Grit) and Zen Peacemakers founder Bernie Glassman for the Library Foundation of Los Angeles’ ALOUD series here.
 (Photo by Gary Leonard.)